Gathering Your Documents

 - Investment portfolio statements

 This is the most common set of documents you will need to provide to your mortgage loan officer, but it’s not the only option.
 You may be in a rare situation that warrants a different group of documents.
 Here are some other options.

 6 or 12 Months of Bank Statements

 This might be an option for those borrowers whose income is derived from their assets.
-You won’t show W-2 statements or pay stubs (since you likely won’t have them), but you’ll provide six months’ to a year’s worth of bank statements.
-It goes without saying these would be pretty impressive bank statements.
+You won’t show W-2 statements or pay stubs, but you’ll provide six months to a year’s worth of bank statements.
 The lender would determine your qualifying income by averaging out your statement balances.